Letter from the Board of Trustees Chair

 It’s all part of being the best school we can possibly be for students who benefit from small class sizes and individualized learning.
 The concept of mindfulness is embedded in the curriculum in the Lower, Middle, and Upper schools, and our Student & Community Wellness Program likewise incorporates mindfulness as part of an effort to empower our students to be motivated, engaged, healthy, and challenged.
 You may have heard about mindfulness programs in media reports about the nation’s top companies and institutions, but we like to say we were into mindfulness before it was cool.

 Word has been getting out about how great McLean School is.
-Educational specialists all over the region know it, and Bethesda Magazine named us the “Best Private School for Grades 9-12.”
-But when I think about how well we are doing, I keep coming back to three indicators: the 45 graduates in the last two years who were admitted to leading colleges (Brandeis, Johns Hopkins, and Vassar, to name a few); the 87 percent of our parents who reported that their child’s self-esteem increased when they joined the school; and the faces of the happy, confident learners who I see whenever I visit the school.
+Educational specialists all over the region know it, and Bethesda Magazine named us the “Best Private School for Grades 9-12 in 2019.”
+But when I think about how well we are doing, I keep coming back to three indicators: our graduates who have been admitted to leading colleges (American, Brandeis, Berklee College of Music, Howard, Smith, Vassar to name a few); the 91 percent of our parents who reported that their child’s self-esteem increased after attending McLean; and the faces of the happy, confident learners who I see whenever I visit the school.

 We’re on a roll.
 McLean continues to be a thriving school with a clear sense of purpose.